Boxtop (song): Background and recording

 Clarksdale native Ike Turner moved his band the Kings of Rhythm to East St. Louis in 1954.
 Soon they earned a reputation as one of the liveliest bands in the St. Louis and East St. Louis club scenes.
 Ann Bullock from Brownsville caught the band's act with her sister Alline Bullock at the Manhattan Club in East St. Louis.
 In awe of Turner and his band, she tried several times to get his attention to perform with them.
 In 1957, 17-year-old Bullock finally got her chance when the band's drummer, boyfriend of her sister, Eugene Washington, gave her the microphone during an intermission.
 She sang the B.B.
 King ballad, "You Know I Love You," while Turner, who played piano on the original version with King, was playing the organ.
 Impressed by her voice, Bullock was given a spot as a vocalist in his band.

 Bullock was called "Little Ann" by Turner due to her skinny frame.
 She tried in vain to become his lead vocalist, but he already had plenty of other male vocalists.
 During this period Bullock was dating the saxophonist in the band, Raymond Hill, and in late 1957 she became pregnant with his child.
 While pregnant, she recorded "Boxtop" alongside another vocalist in the band, Carlson Oliver, and Turner sang the bass-baritone vocals.
 It was recorded at Turner's home on Virginia Place in East St. Louis.

 "Boxtop" was released as a single on the St. Louis label Tune Town Records in 1958.
+Tune Town was a label owned by Turner's friend DJ Gabriel (Mitchell Hearns).

 Two years after the release, Turner changed Bullock's stage name from "Little Ann" to "Tina Turner" and formed the Ike & Tina Turner Revue.